The Traveling Woman's Guide to Cycle Syncing: Balancing Work, Adventure, and Well-Being

 1. Menstrual Phase (Days 1-5): Reflection and Rejuvenation

 This phase is typically marked by the lowest energy levels, making it ideal for rest and planning.
-If I can plan 1-3 days a month where I get cozy, lay in bed, or binge a series (especially Downton Abbey or Outlander reruns), this is when I do that.
+If I can plan 1-3 days a month where I get cozy, lay in bed, or binge a series (especially Downton Abbey, Outlander, or a K-drama), this is when I do that.
+Personally, I've learned to do my absolute best to avoid travel days and social visits this time of the month, as I tend to be really exhausted, sensitive, and just wanting to introvert.

-• Work: Reduce your workload significantly.
-Focus on planning and strategizing rather than executing new tasks.
-It’s a great time for low-energy, high-impact tasks like updating your portfolio, reviewing travel photos, or planning future projects.
+• Work: Reduce your workload as much as possible.
+Focus on planning, strategizing, and taking a critical, introspective look at your work life right now, rather than executing new tasks.
+This is also a great time for low-energy, high-impact tasks like updating your portfolio, reviewing travel photos, or planning future projects.
+Lots of breaks, downtime, snacks, and minimal pressure.

-• Personal Life: Prioritize self-care.
-Engage in activities that replenish your energy, such as yoga, light walking, or reading.
+• Personal Life: Prioritize self-care and rest, not performance.
+If you have the energy, engage in activities that replenish your energy, such as yoga, light walking, or reading.
 Use this time to reconnect with your personal goals and health.

 2. Follicular Phase (Day 6-14): New Beginnings and Exploration